Requesting scans through Resource Lists

 Or 10% of the whole (whichever is the greater).

-Any material not covered by the CLA HE Licence must be cleared with the copyright holder before any digital versions can be made.
+Any material not covered by the Licence must be cleared with the copyright holder before any digital versions can be made.
 The E-reserve team will pursue permission, where practical, only for readings tagged as essential:

 - where the title is covered by the Licence, but the material requested exceeds the licence limits, we will scan what is allowable and pursue clearance for 1 additional extract.